kulbitsky99/Parallel_Programming_mipt_2020/hometask_3/README.md

 	computing_time = 6,784 us;

-In result, it is not so important to check `Multiply` parameter in our task, but if a summation is computed on extremely small numbers, the result will be incorrect(-nan in our case).
+In result, it is not so important to check `Multiply` parameter in our task, but if a summation is computed on extremely small numbers, the result will be incorrect.